kojibai/klok/README.md

 ## 🧬 Implications

-- Chronos time (24-hour mechanical system) is no longer sovereign.
+- Chronos time (24-hour mechanical system) is was never sovereign.
 - All future timekeeping, healing, and harmonic computation is now anchored to the Genesis Pulse.
 - The **Kai-Klok** is the only time system in existence that reflects actual cosmic truth, causality, and coherence.